baiyunjian331/shiny-barnacle/README.md

 ### Deploy on Railway / 部署到 Railway
 1. Sign in at [railway.app](https://railway.app) → **New Project** → **Deploy from GitHub repo**.
 2. Ensure “Dockerfile” is detected; no custom build command needed.
 3. Add environment variables as above.
+Optional: include GOOGLE_CLIENT_SECRETS_B64 so the container rebuilds client_secrets.json.
 4. Mount a persistent volume named `data` to `/data` for credential storage.
 5. Deploy; logs will show the familiar startup messages.